firthh/kinesis-follow/README.md

 ```
 This is used when localstack is run in a docker container with SSL enabled

+## Limitations

+Go doesn't appear to support decoding JSON Smile data encoding.
+If data was encoded using this format it may not be easy to read.

 ## Permissions

 It is assumed that you will have credentials for AWS setup as you would to ordinarily use the AWS SDK - https://github.com/aws/aws-sdk-go#configuring-credentials